CanIPhish/Phishious/README.md

 ### Requirements
-Windows 10 Endpoint or Windows Server 2012+ with .NET Core 5.0 onwards
+Windows 10 Endpoint, Windows Server 2012+ or any Linux system capable of running .NET Core 5.0 (see https://dotnet.microsoft.com/download/dotnet/5.0)

 ### Setup
 Phishious is a .NET Core 5.0 MVC Web Application.
 Accordingly it can be run on Windows using IIS or Linux using Apache as the Web Server.
 However the simplest way to use Phishious is to either use the [CanIPhish hosted Phishious Toolkit](https://caniphish.com/Phishious/Index) or to clone the project and then Debug it using your favourite IDE (e.g. Visual Studio, Visual Studio Code, Rider, etc.).